Ethylene9160/SDM252_CPP_Simulator/sources/CPP_notes.md

   * When the function completes, memory is discarded and the objects no longer exist.

 * **Scope**: The region of the program in which an object is visible is called its scope.

+* **Extent** in C++ refers to the lifetime or duration for which a variable or object remains valid or exists in memory.

 * The time interval during which memory is allocated for an object is called its **extent.**